Originally published in 2018, now updated to reflect the latest Map Viewer user interface.

 Recommendations

-There are times when classification makes sense, and times when it inhibits understanding and data exploration.
-The only way to know which is right for a given map, project, atlas or customer is to make a few versions and show them to the intended audience.
+There are occasions when classification makes sense as a final deliverable: when the breaks have real-world meaning and the classes have names or explanations (e.g. “Slightly above normal” or “Extremely high.”
+Most of the time, however, classification inhibits understanding and discourages data exploration.
+One way to know which is right for a given map, project, atlas or customer is to make a few versions and show them to the intended audience.
 Ask them what the map tells them, without coaching them, and compare their answers to what you hoped they would learn from each map.
-As you can see from all the above, trying each style is a few mouse click’s effort in ArcGIS Online.
+As you can see from all the above, trying each style is a few mouse click’s effort in Map Viewer in ArcGIS Online and ArcGIS Enterprise.

 I recommend always starting with the “Above and Below” map style in ArcGIS Online for any thematic map of a percent, rate, ratio, index or similar data.
 It does not classify the data but lets the data “breathe” within an upper break and a lower break that define where “high” and “low” are for your subject.
 The software treats as exceptional those values beyond 1 standard deviation from the mean of the data.
 As with classification, your job is to confirm those particular values or provide your own, based on your knowledge of the subject, or your review of the literature on it, or your interviews with subject matter experts.